RachelMullen/phase-3-sinatra-react-project-frontend/README.md

 ## FUNCTION & FEATURES

 TBD NAME OF PROJECT is an app for anyone who wants to create a one-stop shop organize their experiences.
+Save your favorite places, explore location collections, and <strong>track</strong> your progress all in one spot.

 Leveraging Google Map’s API, users can:
 - Login and create an account.